 Firms generally ask the same questions when you open an IRA as they do when you open a brokerage account.
 You must provide basic contact information; verification data, usually by submitting your driver's license number; your Social Security number for both verification and tax purposes; and a funding method.
 In both cases, you select whether you want to open an individual, joint, custodial or trust account.

 When you open a brokerage account, firms give you the option of opening it as an IRA.
 With an IRA, you'll generally have the option of selecting an account beneficiary or beneficiaries.
 For both, you can usually conduct the entire process online at a bank's, mutual fund company's or brokerage's website.

-If you open a straight brokerage account -- one that you do not designate as an IRA -- you have more frequent tax reporting duties.
-As you accumulate earnings -- capital gains, dividend payments, interest -- in your brokerage account, your brokerage keeps track of them.
-At the end of the year, it sends you IRS forms detailing these earnings.
-You must report them and pay applicable taxes to Uncle Sam.
+If you open a straight brokerage account – one that you do not designate as an IRA – you have more frequent tax reporting duties.
+As you accumulate earnings – capital gains, dividend payments, interest – in your brokerage account, your brokerage keeps track of them.
+At the end of the year, it sends you IRS forms detailing these earnings, and you must report them and pay applicable taxes to Uncle Sam.